watmough/open-vds-sandbox/docs/vds/specification/Metadata.rst

   In this system a DoubleVector2 defines the origin, and two more DoubleVector2 define the inline and crossline spacing.
   These are applied to transform the OpenVDS dimensions with name Inline/Crossline to Easting/Northing coordinates.
 The Z coordinate is defined by the axis descriptor for the first dimension of the volume.

+  All coordinates are using SI-units (meters) unless there is a Unit metadata that says otherwise, while the CRSWkt will specify the unit of the CRS.
+If the CRS unit is different from the unit of the coordinates (which common when the CRS unit is feet) the Origin/InlineSpacing/CrosslineSpacing etc. needs to be converted to the unit of the CRS before a CRS transformation (e.g. transforming to a different CRS or lat/long coordinates) can be applied.

 2. The 3D IJK System